What is minoxidil?

 If topical minoxidil repeatedly comes in contact with other areas of the skin, you may experience hair growth.
-After applying minoxidil to the scalp with your fingertips, you should wash your hands.
+After applying minoxidil to the scalp with your fingertips, you should wash your hands thoroughly.

 Is there an optimum age range for patients to use minoxidil?

-There is no specific age range with regard to using minoxidil foam or solution.
-It is best that the patients get evaluated by a hair doctor before starting minoxidil.
+There is no specific age range for the use of minoxidil foam or solution.
+It is best that patients get evaluated by a hair restoration doctor before starting the use of minoxidil.
 Microscopic evaluation of the scalp, or mapping of miniaturization, helps the doctor get a good understanding of your hair loss before starting the medication.
 It can also help to assess the effectiveness of your treatment over time.

 Can minoxidil work on making my eyebrows grow thicker?

 Minoxidil is not initially intended for eyebrow hair growth but it has been shown to improve the appearance of eyebrows as long as the follicles are still present.
-Therefore, it likely will not work for those with over plucked eyebrows given that the brows are often devoid of follicles.
+Therefore, it likely will not work for those with over-plucked eyebrows given that the brows are often devoid of hair follicles.
 It is not currently FDA approved for the use of eyebrow enhancement.

 Can I use Rogaine during pregnancy or nursing?